michael-p-k/MarathonPredictor/readme.txt

 This is a data science project I created to scrape marathon times, weather data, and elevation data in order to predict marathon times.
+Data for around 400 marathon instances represented the aggregation of around 20 races from year 2000 to 2022.
+Linear and tree-based regressors are used to model the average run times, female win times, and male win times.
+Ridge model coefficients for average run times are extracted to help the typical runner adjust their pacing plan to account for their race day conditions and run a smart race.

 The data visualization and predictive modeling is contained in the MarathonPredictor.ipynb jupyter notebook.
-You will also need the most recent data table csv from the full_df_csvs folder.
+You will also need my most recent data table csv from the full_df_csvs folder.

 If you are interested in my code for scraping data and compiling my data set, please take a look at the MarathonDataCollection.ipynb jupyter notebook.